-In 2018, PTTEP conducted SSHE high-risk contractor audits according to PTTEP SSHE Contractor Management Standard and Procedure for a total of 48 audits.
+In 2019, PTTEP conducted SSHE contractor audits according to PTTEP SSHE Contractor Management Standard and Procedure for a total of 48 audits.
 The objectives are to ensure that the contractors understand and comply with legislations and PTTEP SSHE Management System in order to properly evaluate and manage all risks associated with their activities and operate effectively.

 Vendor Environment, Social and Governance (ESG) Audit

-In 2018, PTTEP already conducted an ESG/sustainability assessment for 7 vendors with high Sustainability risks in 5 areas: 1.
+PTTEP also conduct an ESG/sustainability assessment on vendors in order to assess sustainability risks in 5 areas: 1.
 Policy 2.
 Business Integrity 3.
 Society 4.
 Occupational Health and Safety 5.
 Environment, through a certified third party and to ensure that ESG risk in supply chain management will be monitored and managed with the best practice.
-The assessment results were at very good and excellent levels, no further actions are required.

 For more information, please visit PTTEP Procurement and Contract Website and